 Regular Car Check-Ups

 Cars must be checked for damage more frequently during the rainy season.
-Pay attention to the frame, chassis, door hinges as well as the paint surface.
+Pay attention to the frame, chassis, door hinges as well as paint surface.
 The metal components under the hood must also be checked frequently to understand the severity of the corrosion.

 Keep the Car Spic and Span